 Chip Colwell is the editor-in-chief of SAPIENS and the senior curator of anthropology at the Denver Museum of Nature & Science.
-He received his Ph.D. from Indiana University, and has held fellowships from the American Academy of Arts & Sciences, the National Endowment for the Humanities, the Center for Desert Archaeology, and the U.S. Fulbright Program.
-He has published more than 50 articles and book chapters, and nine books, many of which have received honors, including the National Council on Public History Book Award and the Gordon R. Willey Prize of the American Anthropological Association.
-His work has been highlighted in such venues as The New York Times, The Guardian, Archaeology Magazine, Slate, The Huffington Post, Indian Country Today, The Denver Post, and C-SPAN.
+He received his Ph.D. from Indiana University, and has held fellowships from the American Academy of Arts & Sciences, the National Endowment for the Humanities, and the U.S. Fulbright Program.
+He has published more than 50 articles and book chapters, and 10 books, many of which have received honors, including the National Council on Public History Book Award and the Gordon R. Willey Prize of the American Anthropological Association.
+His work has been highlighted in such venues as The New York Times, Archaeology Magazine, The Guardian, C-SPAN, and more.
 Follow him on Twitter @drchipcolwell.

 Prior to becoming the managing editor of SAPIENS in May 2015, Amanda Mascarelli spent more than a decade as a freelance science journalist.
 She has written about oil spills, autism, the neuroscience of magic, the biological complexity of sex and gender, and many other topics, and her reporting has taken her around the world.
 Her work appears in Audubon, Nature, Science, Science News for Students, the Los Angeles Times, The New York Times, The Washington Post, and elsewhere, and she is a contributor to The Science Writers’ Handbook: Everything You Need to Know to Pitch, Publish, and Prosper in the Digital Age.
 Amanda earned an undergraduate degree in biology and spent several years doing lab and field research before earning a master’s in journalism.
 She lives with her husband and three children in Denver, Colorado.
 Follow her on Twitter @A_Mascarelli.